This Time with Alan Partridge: Reception

 This Time with Alan Partridge has received mostly positive reviews.
 Lucy Mangan of The Guardian wrote that "the differentiation of This Time With Alan Partridge's layers and escalation of every exchange is precision-engineered: beautiful things and a joy forever."
 Tim Glanfield of Radio Times felt it was "some of the best Alan Partridge ever made".
 Sean O'Grady of The Independent gave it five stars, and found it "a consistently strong creative achievement".
-The segment with Steve Coogan as Martin Brennan (the Irish Alan Partridge lookalike who closes the show with Irish Republican Army songs) was described by Raidió Teilifís Éireann as "TV moment of the year", which would be remembered "in the canon of truly great Partridge moments."
+The segment with Coogan as Martin Brennan (the Irish Alan Partridge lookalike who closes the show with Irish Republican Army songs) was described by Raidió Teilifís Éireann as "TV moment of the year", which would be remembered "in the canon of truly great Partridge moments."

 Hugo Rifkind of The Times was less positive, saying "Only very occasionally does it soar into unexpected places.
 Still, for a character that came along a quarter of a century ago and still isn't old, maybe fresh delights are a bit too much to ask."
 Writing for Prospect, Lucinda Smyth argued "This Time is...
 OK.
 But it is not the best of British television, it's not even the best of Coogan, and it undermines both to say so...
 I don't mean to say that there haven't been a few gems in This Time.
 But overall the timing is patchy, the belly-laughs are few, and the script is tiringly Alan-centric."

 The television host Piers Morgan, who is spoofed by This Time, said that Coogan was "trying to exact revenge on me because he now hates everything to do with newspapers...
 I used to love Alan Partridge, he used to be hilarious, brilliant.
-It is now utterly unwatchable.
-Because Coogan has disappeared up his derrière, unfortunately."
+It is now utterly unwatchable."